kravchenkoegor/fullstack-react-graphql/README.md

 - Data is saved to MongoDB

 ### How to run
-- clone the project
+- Clone the project
-- install dependencies for both server and client
+- Install dependencies for both server and client
-- create .env file in project root and specify `DATABASE_URL` variable
+- Create `.env` file in project root and specify `DATABASE_URL` variable
-- run the server and client separately or build the client and run only the server
+- Run the server and client separately or build the client and run only the server